Free Gift with Purchase (GWP) — The "No-Discount" Strategy

 - Margin Protection: Dedicated buyers never see discounts

-- Conversion Optimization: Hesitant visitors get the push they need
+- Conversion Optimization: Walk-away visitors get the push they need

 - Brand Integrity: Most customers experience full-price + gift